161010

 Creation Date: 06/20/1996

-FUNCTION OF WORK:To perform a variety of basic sub professional engineering tasks as defined in the Examples Of Work Section.
+FUNCTION OF WORK:To perform a variety of basic subprofessional engineering tasks.

-Differs from Engineering Technician 3 by the continued focus on training and level of supervision received.
+Differs from Engineering Technician 3 by the absence of advanced subprofessional engineering tasks.

 CORE COMPETENCIES: CORE COMPETENCIES HAVE NOT BEEN IDENTIFIED BY STATE CIVIL SERVICE FOR THIS JOB TITLE.